2025–26 Paris FC season

-The 2025–26 season is the 57th season in the history of the Paris FC.
-It marks the club's first season back in Ligue 1 after a 46-year absence, having earned promotion with a second-place finish in Ligue 2 the previous season.
-In addition to the domestic league, the team will also participate in the Coupe de France.
+The 2025–26 season was the 57th season in the history of Paris FC.
+It marked the club's first season back in Ligue 1 after a 46-year absence, having earned promotion with a second-place finish in Ligue 2 the previous campaign.
+In addition to the domestic league, the club participated in the Coupe de France.

-It is also the team's first season occupying Stade Jean-Bouin as their home ground, having vacated Stade Sébastien Charléty at the end of the 2024–25 campaign.
-The Stadium is directly across the street from Parc de Princes, home stadium of rival club Paris Saint-Germain.
+It was also the club's first season occupying Stade Jean-Bouin as their home ground, having vacated Stade Sébastien Charléty at the end of the 2024–25 campaign.
+The stadium was directly across the street from Parc de Princes, home stadium of rival club Paris Saint-Germain.